 To understand the Eight Skills in terms of a PDA cycle, we can observe that Learning and Reviewing are primarily environmental perception skills, the three Seeing skills begin as perception but end as mental decision skills, and the Doing skills are action skills.

 Because PDA cycles determine how we think, they are are at the heart of foresight, management, and leadership.
 To a rough approximation, our intelligence, biases, and the learning and reviewing that we do determine what we see.
 Our values, goals, anticipation, innovation, analysis, and strategy determine our decisions, and our execution, influence and relating determine our actions.

-The Adaptive Foresight model looks at the integration of foresight and management at four different mental levels of practice: loop, skills, functions, and methods.
+The Adaptive Foresight model helps us practice strategic foresight at five mental levels of practice: triad, loop, skills, functions, and methods.

-- The first level of practice is the four-step Do loop.
-Learn, See, Do, and Review.
+- The second level of practice requires placing foresight within a learning-foresight-action-feedback cycle, the four-step Do loop.

-- The second level of practice requires mentally applying all of the Eight Skills.
+- The third level of practice requires mentally applying all of the Eight Skills.

-- The third level involves integrating and balancing the Twenty Functions in personal, team, and organizational work.
+- The fourth level involves integrating and balancing the Twenty Specialties in personal, team, and organizational work.

 I. Learning (Hindsight and Insight)